duetosymmetry/pcgm34-web-site/index.md

 States, but all are welcome.

 The meeting is free to attend (no registration fee).
-Unfortunately, we are not able to provide financial assistant to speakers and participants.
+Unfortunately, we are not able to provide financial assistance to speakers and participants.
 A prize (sponsored by the APS [Division of Gravitational Physics](https://dgrav.org/)) will be awarded for the best student talk.